 - Bubble tea.
 Part snack, part drink, all good.
 Try Chatime or GongCha in Melbourne’s CBD.

 - 90s playlists on Spotify.
 I’m finding the mix of Madonna, one-hit-wonders I remember dancing to at my Debutante Ball and low-fi rnb very invigorating!

-In other news – Ruby Slipper will soon be a book!
-Yes, you will be able to enjoy Ruby Slipper for keeps in a real-life coffee table book – charting the unique cultural moment we are caught up in.
+In other news – Ruby Assembly will soon be a book!
+Yes, you will be able to enjoy Ruby Assembly for keeps in a real-life coffee table book – charting the unique cultural moment we are caught up in.
 Festivals, fashion, art, the relationship between urban and rural, activations and projects and commerce – all in one elegant tome.
 Interested in grabbing a copy?
 Email info at rubyslipper dot com dot au.